SeduceProject/piseduce_doc/_posts/administration/2021-07-20-manager-installation.md

 * the SNMP **community** to query the switch (e.g., *pi-mgnt*)
 * the **master_port** is the port of the switch that is connected to the pimaster.
 As this port provides the power supply to the pimaster, it can not be turned off.
 * the **oid_first_port** is the SNMP OID of the PoE port number one.
 The OIDs are described in the MiB provided by the switch manufacturer.
-You can find more details about OID in this [article](/2021-07-19-prepare-the-switch/).
+More details about OID can be found in this [article](/2021-07-19-prepare-the-switch/).

-If you do not know the OID of the first PoE port, you can try the following `snmpwalk` command (with 192.0.0.3 as the switch IP):
+If we do not know the OID of the first PoE port, we can try the following `snmpwalk` command (with 192.0.0.3 as the switch IP):
 ```
 snmpwalk -v2c -c pi-mgnt 192.0.0.3 1.3.6.1.2.1.105.1.1.1.3